 – Addressing any negative feedback online that may negatively impact.

-– Implementing a feedback/review system to ensure you are encouraging online reviews.
-Give them a couple of options to leave a review and these should be chosen strategically.
-RateMyAgent is definitely one of those.
+– Implementing a feedback system and encouraging online reviews.
+Give them a couple of options to leave a review, and you should choose these strategically.
+RateMyAgent is one of those.
 Your Google My Business should be another.

 – Monitoring online mentions of your agency and your agents.
 This will ensure that you can address any issues promptly before they gain traction and hurt your reputation.
 It may also identify some other positive mentions that are not being leveraged yet.

 The websites realestate.com.au and domain.com.au dominate search results for buyer-related search terms.
-Yet, there are still opportunities to attract buyers and vendors from search engines.
+This does make it incredibly hard for individual agencies, yet there are still opportunities to attract buyers and vendors from search engines.

-Potential vendors are a more traditional target in search for the real estate agent.
+Potential vendors are a more traditional target in search engines for the real estate agent.

 Here are a few basic results from keyword research (Australian search volume per month):

-They’re the big, high quality search terms of course.
+They’re the high-volume, high-quality search terms of course.
 But it gives you an idea of the volume of searches out there.
-You will want to target the more local searches, whilst also aiming to compete for searches involving the words ‘best’, ‘reviews’ and ‘trusted’.
+You will want to target the more local searches, while also aiming to compete for searches involving the words ‘best’, ‘reviews’ and ‘trusted’.

-From the same ‘real estate agents Carlton’ search from earlier, here are the next four organic listings placed under the local pack.
+From the same ‘Thornbury real estate agents’ search from earlier, here are the next four organic listings placed under the local pack.